Reed Reactor Experimenter Information

 Overview

 Some materials may require special approval before they are irradiated.
-Please discuss the exact contents and materials that you plan to use with us before irradiation.
+Please discuss the exact contents and materials that you plan to use with us long before any experiment is due to begin.
 We will provide you with the necessary tools, workspace, and step-by-step instructions for preparing your samples for irradiation.

 If you want to set up an experiment, contact the director of the reactor, at reactor@reed.edu or in Chem 102.